 “The best thing a society can do for itself is to promote and support healthy couples, and the best thing partners can do for themselves, for their children, and for society is to have a healthy relationship.” – Harville Hendrix, author of Getting the Love You Want

-While many of us once dreamed of having a a family, now that our children have actually arrived, we spend so much time dealing with our kids’ needs, with work demands, and with day-to-day life, that we have little or nothing left over for our spouses (not to mention ourselves).
-Our relationships become secondary, even dispensable.
+Many of us once dreamed of having a family with our partners.
+Now that our children are here, we spend so much time dealing with their needs, with work demands, and day-to-day life, that we have little or nothing left over for our spouses (not to mention ourselves).
+Relationships often become secondary, even dispensable.
 For many parents, romantic relationships just aren’t all that “romantic” anymore.

-Yet research shows consistently that parents with better quality relationships have better-adjusted kids.
-The poorer the quality of our relationships with each other, the more negative developmental outcomes we see in children across a range of variables, including physical health, academic success, and psychological and social outcomes.
-And this holds true across racial, ethnic and socioeconomic lines.
+Yet research consistently shows that parents with better quality relationships have better-adjusted kids.
+The poorer the quality of our relationships with each other, the more negative developmental outcomes we see in children and teens across a range of variables, e.g., physical health, academic success, psychological and social outcomes.
+There’s research to suggest this holds true across racial, ethnic and socioeconomic lines.

-So, that brings us back to the same question: How can we find time to cultivate our relationship when we barely have time to parent our kids?
+That brings us back to the question: How can we find time to cultivate a happy relationship when we barely have time to parent our kids?

-By doing both at once or, more precisely, by letting the positive outcomes of one (relationship fulfillment) lead to positive outcomes of the other (good parenting).
+By doing both at once or, more precisely, by understanding that the positive outcomes in one area (relationship fulfillment) support positive outcomes in the other (parenting and our kids’ wellbeing).

 I know this sounds counter-intuitive.
-After all, we live in a culture obsessed with prioritizing parenting, which is wonderful but not when it creates, or reinforces, discord in our love relationships.
+After all, we live in a culture obsessed with prioritizing and analyzing parenting–as evidenced by the sheer glut of parenting books out there.
+Don’t get me wrong; conscious, positive parenting is a wonderful and important area to focus on…but not when it creates or reinforces discord in our love relationships.

-In fact, I believe the critical importance of our relationship happiness to our kids’ wellbeing is one of our culture’s best kept secrets.
+I believe that the importance, indeed the centrality of our relationship happiness to our kids’ wellbeing is one of our society’s best kept secrets.
 As Dr. Stephanie Coontz, Director of Public Education at the Council on Contemporary Families, said at a ParentMap Conference a few years ago: